All Day Kindergarten

 Our all-day Kindergarten program allows for a very rich, challenging and comprehensive curriculum.
 There is enough time for not only academic instruction, but also the equally important free play which promotes motor coordination, sharing and socialization.

-Saint James School is fully accredited by the Western Association of Schools and Colleges.
+St. James School is fully accredited by the Western Association of Schools and Colleges.
 The school curriculum meets and exceeds both State and Diocesan standards

 Our Kindergarten is staffed by a fully-credentialed teacher and a full-time instructional aide.
 In addition, the school’s reading resource specialist focuses on inventive spelling, journal writing and storytelling.